nmonokov/was-it-here-bot/README.md

 # Was It Here Bot

 Have you ever had an argument in the chat that this meme was already there?
-Have you being annoyed abd frustrated when someone don't remember all those details?
+Have you being annoyed and frustrated when someone don't remember all those details?
 Don't worry, I got you!
 With help of this bot you easily will prove someones wrong(or not :rofl:).

 ### Commands:
 - `/bayan` - reply to an image you want to check with this command and it will be checked against all data you had before